nidrissi/web/content/post/kafka-stars.md

 This is a cautionary tale, with the hope that this post could help future applicants for permanent academic positions in France.

-This past month, I've had the pleasure of applying for *maître de conférences* jobs -- roughly equivalent to associate professor.
+This past month, I've had the pleasure of applying for *maître de conférences* jobs -- roughly equivalent to something between assistant/associate professor.
 It turned out to be a singularly more complicated process than I expected.
-The actual scientific part of the application was rather easy, as I already had to do it when I applied for a *chargé de recherche* ("junior scientist") job at CNRS in December, and my research statements, CV... didn't change much since then.
+The actual scientific part of the application was not too taxing, as I already had to do it when I applied for a *chargé de recherche* ("junior scientist") job at CNRS in December, and my research statements, CV... didn't change much since then.
 The administrative part was the kafkaesque part.

 <!--more-->